insertokername/functional-brainfuck/README.md

     123456789:;<=>?@ABCDEFGHIJKLMNOPQRSTUVWXYZ[\]^_`abcdefghijklmnopqrstuvwxyz{|}   ~�������������������������������������������������������������������������������������������������������������������   �������������

 (first few characters are excluded cuz they dont show up on github (trust me they are there))

+roadmap:
+maybe i'll add multi file support

+and yea that's it have fun ig